New York Lakes & Regions

-The region also has excellent brown trout and smallmouth bass fishing.
+The region also has excellent trout and smallmouth bass fishing.
 Whitetail deer and black bear are also abundant.

 Most of the western Adirondacks region is dotted with state parks, designated wild forests, wildlife management use areas, wilderness areas, campgrounds and lakes with boat launches.